wkumari/draft-wkumari-dnsop-trust-management/README.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-2. TDS Record Format

-   The TDS record does not really have a format, as it does not really exist.
-Instead it is simply a type that can be queried for, the response is meaningless.

-   IANA has allocated RR code TBD for the TDS resource record via Expert Review [DNS-TRANSPORT].
-No special processing is performed by authoritative servers or by resolvers, when serving or resolving.
+2. Trust Anchor Telemetry Query

+   The purpose of the mechanism described in this document is to allow the trust anchor maintainer to determine how widely deployed a given trust anchor is.
+This information is signaled from the validating resolver to the authoritative servers serving the zone in which the trust anchor lives by sending a periodic query to that zone.
+The query type of the TAT Query is NULL.
+The query name is a TAT Owner Name, a format which encodes the list of the trust anchors for that zone that are currently in use by the validating resolver, and optional metadata about each key.
+Telemetry information can be retrieved by the trust anchor maintainer by examining logged queries that match the TAT Name format.

+Kumari, et al.           Expires March 28, 2016                 [Page 3]

+Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

 2.1.
-TDS Owner Name
+TAT Name Format

-   The purpose of the mechanism described in this document is to allow the trust anchor maintainer to determine how widely deployed a given trust anchor is, and who is using an outdated trust anchor.
-This information is signalled from the validating resolver to the authoritative servers serving the zone in which the Trust Anchor lives.
+   The TAT Name is generated as follows:

+   1. For each trust anchor that the resolver knows and/or is using, generate a string consisting of the key's Algorithm in decimal format, followed by an underscore ('_'), followed by the derived Key Tag in decimal format.
+[NOTE: If we used hex, this could just be AAKKKK, no need for a punctuation mark, but it would be less human-readable.]

+   2. Follow each string with a character indicating the status of the key from the resolver's point of view:

+       S  Static trust anchor, not subject to [RFC5011]

+       A  Accepted trust anchor

+       P  Pending trust anchor, not yet accepted

+       R  Revoked trust anchor

+   3. Sort the list in numerically ascending order of Algorithm and Key Tag.

+   4. Concatenate the list, with each string used as a label in a domain name.

+   5. Append _tat.<domain>

+   Examples:

+   o  If the resolver has a single trust anchor statically configured
+      for the root zone, with an algorithm of RSASHA256 and a Key Tag of 19036, it would emit a query for 8_19036S._tat.

+   o  If the resolver were configured to use [RFC5011] trust anchor
+      management, it would send 8_19036A._tat.

+   o  If a new key with Key Tag 1999 was added to the root zone and had
+      been seen by the resolver, but was too recent to have been accepted as a trust anchor, then the resolver would send a query for 8_1999P.8_19036A._tat.
+After the hold-down timer ([RFC5011] Section 2.2) had expired, the resolver would send a query for 8_1999A.8_19036A._tat.

-Kumari & Huston          Expires March 28, 2016                 [Page 3]
+Kumari, et al.           Expires March 28, 2016                 [Page 4]

 Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

-   This information is available from looking at queries to DNS servers serving the DNSKEY record for the zone; each validating resolver using this mechanism will periodically query the zone for a name encoding the list of trust anchors it is using for that zone.

-   The owner name is computed as follows:

-   1. Take the Key Tags of all of the DS records corresponding to the TA(s) that the resolver knows / is using.

-   2. Sort this list in numerically ascending order

-   3. Prepend an underscore ('_') to each Key Tag

-   4. Concatenate the list, with each key tag being a label.

-   5. Append _tds.<domain>

-   As an example, if the resolver has a single Trust Anchor configured for the root with a Key Tag of 4217, it would emit a query for _4217._tds.
-If it has two Trust Anchors, with Key Tags 1985 and 1776 it would generate an owner name of _1776._1985._tds.
-If there is a separate Trust Anchor configured for example.com with a key ID of 1234, the resolver would query for _1234._tds.example.com.
+   o  If there is a separate static trust anchor configured for
+      example.com with an algorithm of RSASHA1 and a Key Tag of 1234, the resolver would send a query for 5_1234S._tat.example.com.

-   NOTE: The generation of the TDS Name means that Key Tags MUST be unique, at least within "recent" history.
+   NOTE: The format of the TAT Name requires that Key Tags MUST be unique, at least within "recent" history.
 If (e.g during a Key Ceremony) a new DNSKEY is generated whose derived Key Tag collides with an exiting one (statistically unlikely, but not impossible) this DNSKEY MUST NOT be used, and a new DNSKEY MUST be generated. [ Ed
-   note: This is to prevent two successive keys having the same keytag (e.g: 123), and then seeing "_123." - which 123 key was that?!
+   note: This is to prevent two successive keys having the same keytag (e.g: 123), and then seeing "8_123A." - which 123 key was that?!
-   RFC4034 Appendix B admonition: "Implementations MUST NOT assume that the key tag uniquely identifies a DNSKEY RR", but this appears to be targeted ad validating resolver implmentations.]
+   RFC4034 Appendix B admonition: "Implementations MUST NOT assume that the key tag uniquely identifies a DNSKEY RR", but this appears to be targeted at validating resolver implmentations.]

-3. TDS Record Processing
+3. Sending the Trust Anchor Telemetry Query

-   When a compliant recursive resolver performs the "Active Refresh" query at port of its RFC5011 ([RFC5011] Section 2.3)) processing it will also send a TDS query for the TDS Owner Name.
-This SHOULD be hte default for complaint resolvers.
+   When a compliant validating resolver performs the "Active Refresh" query as part of its RFC5011 ([RFC5011] Section 2.3)) processing it will also send a query for the TAT Name.
+This SHOULD be the default for compliant resolvers.

-   It will receive back either an error (e.g NoError / NoData), or a (nonsencial) answer.
-The entire purpose of this query is to signal the list of trust anchors that the recursive reolver knows about to the nameservers that serve the zone containing the TA.
-This means
+   It will receive back either a negative response (e.g.  NXDOMAIN), or a (nonsensical) answer.
+As the entire purpose of this query is to send information from a recursive resolver to the nameservers that serve the zone containing a trust anchor, the response to the query contains no useful information and MUST be ignored.

+4. Known issues and limitations

+   This solution is designed to provide a rough idea of the rate of uptake of a new key during a key rollover; perfect visibility is not an achievable.
+In particular:

+   1. Only compliant resolvers will send telemetry queries; no information is provided from legacy resolvers, or from those who choose to disable this functionality.

+   2. The trust anchor maintainer has no way to differentiate a query that is emitted by the resolver itself from a query that is forwarded through the resolver.
+(Note, however, that forwarded queries are likely to be infrequent; responses to TAT queries will in most cases be negatively cached with an NXDOMAIN covering the _TAT subdomain; subsequent queries will be answered from the cache rather than forwarded to the trust anchor zone.)

-Kumari & Huston          Expires March 28, 2016                 [Page 4]
+Kumari, et al.           Expires March 28, 2016                 [Page 5]

 Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

-   that the response to the query contains no useful information and MUST be ignored.

-4. Known issues and limitations

-   This solution only provides visibility from compliant resolvers, no information is provided from legacy resolvers, or from those who choose to disable this functionality.

-   In addition, the TA operator has no way to disambiguate a query that is emmitted by the resolver itself, versus a query that is forwarded through the resolver.
-An attacker could also spoof quries of this form to trick the TA operator.

-   This solution is designed to provide a rough idea of who will not break during a key rollover, not perfect visibility.
+   3. An attacker could forge TAT queries to trick the trust anchor maintainer into a false impression of the adoption rate of a new trust anchor, if there were a perceived advantage to doing so.

    [ Open Questions: